Alice in Wonderland (1951 film): Release

-Alice in Wonderland premiered at the Leicester Square Theatre in London on July 26, 1951.
+Alice in Wonderland’s world premiere took place at the Leicester Square Theatre in London on July 26, 1951.
 During the film's initial theatrical run, the film was released as a double feature with the True-Life Adventures documentary short, Nature's Half Acre.
 Following the film's initial lukewarm reception, it was never re-released theatrically in Disney's lifetime, instead being shown occasionally on television.
 Alice in Wonderland aired as the second episode of the Walt Disney's Disneyland television series on ABC on November 3, 1954, in a severely edited version cut down to less than an hour.

 Beginning in 1971, the film was screened in several sold-out venues at college campuses, becoming the most rented film in some cities.
 Then, in 1974, Disney gave Alice in Wonderland its first theatrical re-release.
-The company even promoted it as a film in tune with the "psychedelic times", using radio commercials featuring the song "White Rabbit" performed by Jefferson Airplane.
+The company even promoted it as a film in tune with the "psychedelic times", using radio commercials featuring allusions to the song "White Rabbit" performed by Jefferson Airplane.
 This release was so successful that it warranted a subsequent re-release in 1981.
-Its first UK re-release was on July 26, 1979.
+It was re-released in the UK on December 22, 1969 and on July 26, 1979.